History of Workers Compensation Law in Ontario

 Contributory Negligence:

 This is where the employer would plead that the worker somehow contributed to their work injury or exposure.
+Thus, ensuring employers would be able to escape any legal responsibility for their dangerous workplaces that caused the injuries to their workers.
+This defence goes back to 1809.

 Fellow Servant: